-DALLAS, TEXAS (April 2022): Texas Recycling, a family-owned local recycling plant in South Dallas, builds strong community relationships with residents through events at Jubilee Park Community Center and other community programs.
+DALLAS, TEXAS (April 2022): Texas Recycling,in Dallas, a family-owned local recycling plant, builds strong community relationships with residents through events at Jubilee Park Community Center and other community programs.
 Texas Recycling President and Co-owner Joel Litman shares how involvement has benefited both the neighborhood and the company.

 Community job fairs at the Jubilee Park Community Center are one of the ways Texas Recycling became immersed in the area.
 Participating in job fairs allows residents to apply and learn about job opportunities at the nearby Texas Recycling plant.
 According to Litman, Texas Recycling has employed several community residents.